-With 400 million users, over 80 million posts per day, and a 93% growth month-over-month for businesses using it, it's crucial that marketers include Instagram as a part of their social media marketing strategy.
+With 500 million daily users and more than 80 percent of Instagram accounts following a business account, it's crucial that marketers include Instagram as a part of their social media marketing strategy.

-The best Instagram profiles have a few things in common, including easily identifiable usernames, a recognizable photo, an informative yet delightful bio, a link to a relevant landing page or campaign, some beautiful photos, and more.
+The best Instagram profiles have a few things in common, including easily identifiable usernames, a recognizable profile picture, a steady stream of Instagram Stories and photos, an informative yet delightful bio, a link to a relevant landing page or campaign, and more.

 The Anatomy of a Perfect Instagram Profile